ErpNetDocs/winclient/introduction/commands.md

 ## General

-- Change Enterprise company - used to change the Enteprise company in which you are currenly working. пpens a drop down list with the Enterrise Companies available into the datatabase.
+- Change Enterprise company - used to change the Enteprise company in which you are currenly working.
+Opens a drop down list with the Enterrise Companies available into the datatabase.

 Main Menu >> Command Ribbon >> Home: